ni/monodrive-documentation/docs/monoDrive_home/getting_started/Editor.md

 ## Prerequisites

-1. Ensure that [Visual Studio 2019 or 2022](https://visualstudio.microsoft.com/downloads/) is installed to generate the project files.
+1. Ensure that [Visual Studio 2019+](https://visualstudio.microsoft.com/downloads/) is installed to generate the project files.

 1. Install [Cuda Toolkit 11.6](https://developer.nvidia.com/cuda-11-6-2-download-archive)
     - During installation under "Options", "Express" will update or download the NVIDIA driver for this version of Cuda Toolkit.